 Who Is Responsible For Your Statements?

-This is particularly important if a staff member is “wearing many hats” and spread very thinly with their priorities
+This is especially true if the staff member is “wearing many hats” and they are spread very thinly with their priorities.

 When Are Patient Statements Created?